Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 ## JavaScript Class

-A class is a blue print of an object.
+A class is a blueprint of an object.
 We instantiate a class to create different objects.
-In addition, we can create children by inheriting all the methods and properties of the parent.
+In addition, we can create children, by inheriting all the methods and properties of the parent.

 ```js
 class Parent {